The Turkish Eggs Once Served to Ottoman Sultans

 Instructions

-- To make the yogurt sauce, whisk together the yogurt, garlic, lemon juice, salt, and pepper in a bowl, cover it, and set it aside.
+- To make the yogurt sauce, whisk together the yogurt, garlic, lemon juice, salt, and pepper in a bowl, then cover and set aside.
 I intentionally do this first so that it can come to room temperature while I poach the eggs.

 - To poach the eggs, fill a medium saucepan with water (it should be at least 4 inches deep) and bring it to a boil over medium-high heat.
 Once it comes to a boil, turn the heat down to low and let it come to a simmer.
 Stir in the vinegar.